www.NAFTracks.com

 Can I produce my own recordings using NAFTracks background tracks?

+Yes!
 You may record yourself playing with any NAFTracks recordings, for your own private use.

 Do you have any suggestions on how to improvise?